PDT – Pacific Daylight Time / Pacific Daylight Saving Time (Daylight Saving Time)

 - Oregon - except most of Malheur county

-- British Columbia - except for these eastern communities
+- British Columbia - except for some eastern communities

 Time zones by continent/region